 5.2.4. approval of high school and college officials;

-5.2.5. appropriate placement assessments for courses such as mathematics and English; and
+5.2.5. appropriate placement assessments for courses such as mathematics and English;

-220.127.116.11.
-Students must complete Secondary Math I, II, and III with a “C” average or better course grade in all three classes to enroll in a CE mathematics course; and
+126.96.36.199. students must complete Secondary Math I, II, and III with a “C” average or better course grade in all three classes to enroll in a CE mathematics course; and

 5.2.6. completion of institutionally established prerequisites for a course.

 5.4.
 Early College High School Eligibility: The Early College High School Program may enroll students in grades 9 and 10 without exception in concurrent enrollment courses.
-Eligibility requirements such as those mentioned in section 5.2 apply to Early College students.
+Eligibility requirements such as those listed in section 5.2 apply to Early College students.

 5.5.
 Identification of Eligible Students: LEAs have the primary responsibility for identifying students who are eligible to participate in the concurrent enrollment program.

 5.6.
 Advising: USHE institutions and LEAs shall jointly coordinate advising to prospective or current high school students who participate in the concurrent enrollment program.
 Advising shall include information on general education requirements at USHE institutions and how the students can choose concurrent enrollment courses to avoid duplication or excess credit hours.

 5.7.
 Tracking Student Achievement: USHE institutions and LEAs shall jointly coordinate information technology systems to track individual students’ academic achievement through both education systems in accordance with Utah Code §53B-1-109 and §53E-4-308.